-Luca Carboni is a MA Graduate from the Dutch Art Institute in Arnhem (2018).
+Luca Carboni is a MA Graduate from the Dutch Art Institute (2018).
 He also holds a BA in graphic design from the Rietveld Academie in Amsterdam (2015) and a University degree in Industrial design from Sapienza University, Rome (2010).
 In his work, he researches aesthetic commitment as contribution to political struggles, aiming at bridging the practice of design with political activity.

 In 2018 he moved back to his native city of Cagliari, in Sardinia, with the intent of establishing, together with Andrea Garcés, a printing press and publishing house called Oreri – Iniziativa Editoriale.
 Born from the intention to provide means of cultural (re)production aimed at challenging colonial and patriarchal structures of oppression, expand contradictions and investigate the construction of local identities, OIE chooses to situate itself not in Southern Europe, but in the middle of a Mediterranean world composed of many histories and realities, and in constant dialogue with the rest of the world.

 “Who Makes the Fash”, a revised and expanded version of his MA thesis, supervised by Marina Vishmidt, has been recently published by Zer0Books.
 The book is intended as a tool and a call for students and art workers to approach their practice from a firmly antifascist standpoint.